The surface parametrizing cuboids: The Picard Group

 \begin{Corollary} The intersection pairing on $\Pic S$ is even; in particular, there are no curves of odd degree on the surface~$S$. \end{Corollary}

-\begin{proof} By Theorem~\ref{Thm2Gp} the Picard group of $S$ is generated by the elements of~$\cG$; since all the elements of~$\cG$ have even self-intersection, we deduce that the pairing on $\Pic S$ is even.
-By the adjunction formula, the degree of any curve on~$S$ has the same parity as its self-intersection; since the pairing on $\Pic S$ is even, we conclude that every curve on~$S$ has even degree. \end{proof}
+\begin{proof} By Theorem~\ref{Thm2Gp} the Picard group of~$S$ is generated by the elements of~$\cG$; since all the elements of~$\cG$ have even self-intersection, we deduce that the pairing on $\Pic S$ is even.
+By the adjunction formula, the degree of any curve on~$S$ has the same parity as its self-intersection; since the pairing on $\Pic S$ is even, we conclude that every curve on~$S$ has even degree.
+(This latter statement would also follow from the fact that all curves in~$\cG$ have even degree.) \end{proof}

-As a consequence, also the surface~$\bar S$ contains no curves of odd degree; van~Luijk had already shown that there are no lines on~$\bar{S}$, see~\cite[Prop.~3.4.11]{vanLuijk}.
+As a consequence, also the surface~$\bar{S}$ contains no curves of odd degree; van~Luijk had already shown that there are no lines on~$\bar{S}$, see~\cite{vanLuijk}*{Prop.~3.4.11}.

-Using the explicitly known structure of $\Pic S$ as a Galois module, we see the following.
+Using the explicitly known structure of $\Pic S$ as a Galois module, we obtain the following result.

 \begin{Theorem} The algebraic part of the Brauer group of~$S$ is the isomorphic image of the Brauer group of~$\Q$ in the Brauer group of~$S$. \end{Theorem}

 \begin{proof} It is well-known that the cokernel of the inclusion of the Brauer group of~$\Q$ in the algebraic part of the Brauer group of~$S$ is isomorphic to the Galois cohomology group $\H^1(\Q, \Pic S)$.
 Since $\Pic S$ is torsion free and we found a set of generators of the Picard group of~$S$ defined over $\Q(i, \sqrt{2})$, we have